Webvy.co

 Being cited is not the same as being recommended.

-This is one of the most important distinctions for growth teams working on AI search visibility.
-A cited source may help support the answer, but the brand inside that source may not be the brand the AI engine recommends.
-The opposite can also happen: a brand may be recommended because several sources validate it, even if the brand’s own website is not the cited source.
+A cited source may support the answer, but the brand inside that source may not become the selected option.
+The reverse can also happen: a brand may be recommended because several external sources validate it, even when the brand’s own website is not the cited source.

 For example, a user may ask: